olcortesb/cognito-terraform/README.md

 - The Cognito User Pool is configured with standard security practices
 - Password policies enforce strong passwords
 - OAuth flows are properly configured for web applications
+- Multi-Factor Authentication (MFA) is enabled for enhanced security
+- IAM roles follow the principle of least privilege
+- External ID is used in IAM role trust policy for additional security

 ## Support